Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 You should definitely watch they [video](https://www.youtube.com/watch?v=nOMglDcOTzE) about the trip into Wakhan (and all their other videos as well).

 Instead we continued up the pamir mountains.
-I had found a map in Khorugh, where all the hot springs are marked and we were able to find one where we took turns to wash off last nights sand.
+I had found a map in Khorugh, where all the hot springs are marked and we were able to find one where we took turns to wash off last nights' sand.
 The road was mostly washboard with some hidden sandpits in between.
 We managed to get through without falling, but it hurt my ears listening to my bike shaking on the washboard road.
 In Langard we filled up our bikes at a "fuel station" that was actually a shed that had the word "Gaz" written on it.